awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-ec2fleet.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `TagSpecifications`  <a name="cfn-ec2-ec2fleet-tagspecifications"></a>
 The key\-value pair for tagging the EC2 Fleet request on creation\.
-For more information, see [Tagging your resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-resources)\.
+For more information, see [Tag your resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-resources)\.
 If the fleet type is `instant`, specify a resource type of `fleet` to tag the fleet or `instance` to tag the instances at launch\.
 If the fleet type is `maintain` or `request`, specify a resource type of `fleet` to tag the fleet\.
 You cannot specify a resource type of `instance`\.
 To tag instances at launch, specify the tags in a [launch template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#create-launch-template)\.
 *Required*: No